InsaneAbhinav/TEXT-SUMMARIZER/README.md

-Here is a suggested GitHub repository presentation for your project:

----

 # 📄 Text & Document Summarizer

 A powerful web application built using **Streamlit** that performs **text summarization**, **sentiment analysis**, **keyword extraction**, and **text comparison**.
 It supports multiple document formats such as PDF, DOCX, PPTX, and images for OCR-based extraction and summarization.